About Lake Superior Tall Ships, Inc.

 But it could be several years before we are in a position to lay her keel.

-With the Abbey Road and the Algonquin, (and the Alice Craig) we can:
+With the Abbey Road, the Algonquin, and Eventually the Alice Craig, we can:

 Extend our programs to more communities on Lake Superior,